-"(4) All the prudent costs incurred by the distribution licensee for creating the assets for development and maintenance of distribution system in accordance with sub-section (1) of section 42 of the Act shall be pass through:"

-30) In view of the above, PFI requests Hon'ble UPERC to consider amending the applicable Regulatory provisions to allow actual interest on Working Capital for the DISCOMs considering the fact that there is huge outstanding subsidy to be paid by the Govt.
-Such interest on Working Capital is a prudent cost incurred by the DVVNL which if not allowed will become financial losses to the stressed DISCOMs.
+- "(4) All the prudent costs incurred by the distribution licensee for creating the assets for development and maintenance of distribution system in accordance with sub-section (1) of section 42 of the Act shall be pass through:" - 30) In view of the above, PFI requests Hon'ble UPERC to consider amending the applicable Regulatory provisions and to allow actual interest on Working Capital for the DISCOMs of Rs.
+1,622.52 Cr. considering the fact that there is huge difference in the approved interest on Working Capital in the T.O. dated 24/05/2023 and the actual interest on Working Capitalhuge outstanding subsidy to be paid by the Govt.
+Such interest on Working Capital is a prudent cost incurred by KESCO which if not allowed will become financial losses to the stressed DISCOMs.
 However, for the purpose of True-Up of FY 2023-24, Hon'ble Commission may allow Working Capital as claimed by the DISCOM.